Mampenda/Multiprogramming/214Vault/214VaultVersion2/semaphores_in_AWAIT_language/exercises.md

 You must use SPLIT BINARY SEMAPHORE for synchronization.
 Make sure that your solution avoids deadlock.
 EXPLAIN very briefly the advantages of using the split binary semaphore.

-## Exercise 6: Producers and Consumers - Split Binary Semaphores
+## Exercise 5: Producers and Consumers - Split Binary Semaphores

 Make producers/consumers processes that synchronizes with split binary semaphores.
 The buffer has only room for one element of data.

-## Exercise 7: Producers and Consumers - Bounded Buffers: Resource Counting
+## Exercise 6: Producers and Consumers - Bounded Buffers: Resource Counting

 Make producers/consumers processes that synchronizes around a buffer.

-## Exercise 8: Readers/Writers (without fairness)
+## Exercise 7: Readers/Writers Problem (without fairness)

 The `Readers-Writers Problem` is a classic synchronization problem that involves managing access to a shared resource in such a way that multiple readers can read the resource concurrently, but writers must have exclusive access to it.
 The